The Essential Oils Party Recap from a Male Perspective

 I’m so stupid.
 I can’t believe I said that.
 I’m never blogging again.
 People will think I’m an idiot.
 I sounded like a complete blathering windbag.

 That last part was mine – I still feel like a long winded, blathering windbag.
 Pooky and I are offering our own life experiences to try and encourage, to edify, to build you up.
 But being real and vulnerable is a frightening thing.
 I’m often faced with this reality – that the greatest achievements in my life are almost as significant as a deer tick passing gas deep in the forest.
 But if they can help you, then here they are.
-This reminds me of a sign a coworker once had –
+This reminds me of a demotivational sign from Despair dot com that a coworker once had –

 If that were God’s plan for you, would it be enough?